-AVS 67 Virtual Showcase Live Sessions will be held using Zoom Webinar.
-Live sessions will be presented over the conference dates (October 27-29, 2020) and will also be recorded and added to the AVS Technical Library.
+AVS 67 Virtual Symposium Live Sessions will be held using Zoom Webinar.
+Live sessions will be presented over the conference dates (October 25-28, 2021) and will also be recorded and added to the On Demand sessions.

 - One From: ATIV Software (email@example.com) containing details how to test your computer setup and a button to confirm that you have tested your computer.

-- The Second From: email@example.com with the subject line starting with “Panelist for…” and it contains your personalized link to join the Webinar as a speaker.
+- The Second From: firstname.lastname@example.org with the subject line starting with “Panelist for…” and both of these emails will contain your personalized link to join the Webinar on the day of your live session as a presenter.
 Do not share this link with anyone else.

-Once you receive the e-mails with your presentation date and time you will need to review the following presentation guidelines checklist.
+Be sure to add both e-mail addresses to your address book to reduce the chances the emails end up in your junk folder.
+Once you receive the e-mails with your presentation date and time, you will need to review the following presentation guidelines checklist.
 Questions?
-Contact firstname.lastname@example.org, 530-896-0477.
+Contact email@example.com, 530-896-0477.